EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 also decide to let him or her become a co-author who has all the rights of an author.

+Authors may choose to support their RFC by implementing the needed changes and committing them to a subdirectory of the sandbox directory for review.

 Discussion Pages
 ----------------

-Any RFC that is not still IN PREPARATION shall have a discussion page on the EOxServer Trac Wiki (http://www.eoxserver.org/wiki).
+Any RFC, especially those still IN PREPARATION, shall have a discussion page on the EOxServer Trac Wiki (http://www.eoxserver.org/wiki).
 The design and the location of the discussion page is detailed in the :doc:`howto`.

+The discussion page may include links to preliminary implementations which have been committed to a sandbox subdirectory.

 Pending RFCs
 ------------